Sister Abhaya murder case: CBI

 During the initial inquiry, the post-mortem, chemical examination and laboratory report also had been erased and then rewritten due to other influence.

 On 30 December 1993, Varghese P. Thomas resigned from the service of CBI and from the investigation of Abhaya's death.
 He had seven more years in service to retire.
 He had arrived at the conclusion that Abhaya's death was a case of murder and he had recorded it as such in the Case Diary.
-Subsequently, on 19 January 1994, he called a special press conference in Cochin and announced that he had resigned from CBI as his conscience did not permit him to comply with a strong directive given by his superior officer, V. Thyagarajan, the then Superintendent of CBI Cochin Unit, who had asked Varghese P. Thomas to record the death of Abhaya as suicide in the Case Diary.
-With this press conference, the case of Sr. Abhaya caught media attention all over India and the matter was strongly debated in the parliament as well as in the Kerala state assembly on several occasions.
+Subsequently, on 19 January 1994, he called a special press conference in Kochi and announced that he had resigned from CBI as his conscience did not permit him to comply with a strong directive given by his superior officer, V. Thyagarajan, the then Superintendent of CBI Kochi Unit, who had asked Varghese P. Thomas to record the death of Abhaya as suicide in the Case Diary.
+With this press conference, the case of Sr. Abhaya caught media attention all over India and the matter was strongly debated in the Parliament of India as well as in the Kerala Legislative Assembly on several occasions.

 Writ Petition to Kerala High Court

 The Action Council filed another Writ petition in the Kerala High Court asking the court to remove V. Thyagarajan from Cochin Unit of the CBI as well as from the investigation.
-Further on 3 June 1994 all the MP's from Kerala State jointly submitted a passionate petition to K. Vijaya Rama Rao, the Director of the CBI requesting him to disallow Thyagarajan to continue in the Abhaya's murder case.
+Further on 3 June 1994 all the MP's from Kerala jointly submitted a passionate petition to K. Vijayarama Rao, the Director of the CBI requesting him to disallow Thyagarajan to continue in the Abhaya's murder case.
 As a result, M.L.
 Sharma, the Joint Director of the CBI, was given charge of the investigation into Abhaya's death.

 Cause of death

-Dr C Radhakrishnan, the forensic surgeon and former Principal of Kottayam Medical College, who conducted the post-mortem on the body of the deceased Abhaya, had given the report as death by drowning.
+Dr C Radhakrishnan, the forensic surgeon and former Principal of Government Medical College, Kottayam, who conducted the post-mortem on the body of the deceased Abhaya, had given the report as death by drowning.
 He later made a statement before the Magistrate on 1 January 2009.
 The crime branch did not allow him to visit the crime scene to form a definite opinion as to the cause of death.
 The explanation of the crime branch is that the case had been handed over to the state forensic chief Dr.B.Umadathan.
 Dr. Radhakrishnan noted six homicidal injuries on the body of the deceased.

 Sr. Abhaya had the following ante-mortem injuries as per the post-mortem certificate issued by Dr. Radhakrishnan: